How Much Wood is in a Rick of Firewood?

 Are There Any Additional Fees or Services?

-Do You Provide Guarantees or Warranties?
+Do You Offer Guarantees or Warranties?

-Understanding the supplier’s policies can provide peace of mind regarding your purchase.
+Familiarizing yourself with the supplier’s policies can provide peace of mind regarding your purchase.

 What Red Flags Should You Watch Out For?